craftcms/shopify/README.md

 The following element query parameters are supported, in addition to [Craft’s standard set](https://craftcms.com/docs/5.x/development/element-queries.html).

 > [!NOTE]
-> Fields stored as JSON (like `options` and `metadata`) are only queryable as plain text.
+> Fields stored as JSON (like `options` and `metafields`) are only queryable as plain text.
 If you need to do advanced organization or filtering, we recommend using custom Category or Tag fields in your Product [field layout](#custom-fields).

 #### `shopifyId`